 NASHVILLE – The King is back.

-On January 5, the Titans moved Henry to the team's "Designated for Return from Injured Reserve" list, clearing his return to practice.
+The Titans on Wednesday moved running back Derrick Henry to the team's "Designated for Return from Injured Reserve" list, clearing his return to practice.

 In eight games in 2021, Henry has totaled 937 rushing yards and 10 rushing touchdowns on 219 attempts, along with 18 receptions for 154 yards to give him a total of 1,091 scrimmage yards.